-Label Description Туре Specifies the pool type.
+Label Description Type Specifies the pool type.
 ID Specifies the card/mda or card/MDA/port designation.
 Application/Type Specifies the nature of usage the pool would be used for.
 The pools could be used for access or network traffic at either ingress or egress.
 Pool Name Specifies the name of the pool being used.
 Resv CBS Specifies the percentage of pool size reserved for CBS.
 Utilization Specifies the type of the slope policy.
 State The administrative status of the port.
 Start-Avg Specifies the percentage of the buffer utilized after which the drop probability starts to rise above 0.
 Max-Avg Specifies the percentage of the buffer utilized after which the drop probability is 100 percent.
 This implies that all packets beyond this point will be dropped.
 Time Avg Factor Specifies the time average factor the weighting between the previous shared buffer average utilization result and the new shared buffer utilization in determining the new shared buffer average utilization.

-Actual ResvCBS Specifies the actual percentage of pool size reserved for CBS.
+Label Description (Continued) Actual ResvCBS Specifies the actual percentage of pool size reserved for CBS.
 Admin ResvCBS Specifies the percentage of pool size reserved for CBS.
 PoolSize Specifies the size in percentage of buffer space.
 The value '-1' implies that the pool size should be computed as per fair weighting between all other pools.
 Pool Total Displays the total pool size.
 Pool Shared Displays the amount of the pool which is shared.
 Pool Resv Specifies the percentage of reserved pool size.
 Pool Total In Use Displays the total amount of the pool which is in use.
+Pool Shared In Use Displays the amount of the pool which is shared that is in use.